-- C5.3.1 A sample of major coursework assessment will be retained for two years after the meeting of the Board of Examiners or Examination Committee at which the assessment was considered for external audit purposes. - C5.3.2 Normally this will be two samples from each of the classification divisions and two samples of failures.
-A photographic record of artefacts may be kept where appropriate. - C5.3.3 Colleges or collaborative partners must establish secure arrangements for the storage of retained coursework and examination scripts.
+- C5.3.1 All coursework assessment will be retained for five years after the meeting of the Board of Examiners or Examination Committee at which the assessment was considered for external audit purposes. - C5.3.2 Normally this will be two samples from each of the classification divisions and two samples of failures.
+A photographic record of artefacts may be kept where appropriate. - C5.3.3 Institution or collaborative partners must establish secure arrangements for the storage of retained coursework and examination scripts.